ELM Responsible Investments Global Fund Impact Report

 Our Investments

-Nvidia, a leading technology company, specializes in developing graphics processing units (GPUs).
+Nvidia, a leading technology company, specialises in developing graphics processing units (GPUs).
 Their GPUs are more energy-efficient than traditional central processing units (CPUs), offering superior performance for complex computations.
 This efficiency is crucial for advancing future technologies, where high processing power with lower energy consumption is essential.
+GPUs are especially well-suited to train AI models.

 Impact: